27 States Have Banned Gender-Affirming Care for Trans Youth. The Federal Government Wants to Make It Worse.

 The Federal Push

 The Trump administration is not waiting for states.
 On December 18, 2025, CMS proposed two rules that would bar any Medicare- or Medicaid-certified hospital from providing gender-affirming care to anyone under 18.
-The rules use the term “sex-rejecting procedures” and cover puberty blockers, hormones, and surgeries with narrow exceptions.
+The rules use the term “sex-rejecting procedures” and cover puberty blockers and hormones with narrow exceptions.

 A second proposed rule would prohibit state Medicaid and CHIP plans from covering the same treatments.
 If finalized, that rule takes effect October 1, 2026.
 The public comment period closed February 17, 2026.
 Legal challenges are expected.